-- · Notice of the Plan. - · A determination to value the Croff preferred "B" shares for cash redemption purposes by the Board at \$4.25/share. - A determination to value the Croff common shares for dissenting shareholder redemption purposes at \$1.50/share. - A preparation and dissemination to all Croff shareholders of a standard form dissenting shareholder notice packet and election form to be included as part of the proxy materials with applicable code provisions attached and as further outlined below.
+· Notice of the Plan.

+- · A determination to value the Croff preferred "B" shares for cash redemption purposes by the Board at \$4.25/share. - A determination to value the common Croff shares for dissenting shareholder redemption purposes at \$1.50/share. - · A preparation and dissemination to all Croff shareholders of a standard form dissenting shareholder notice packet and election form to be included as part of the proxy materials with applicable code provisions attached and as further outlined below.

 The Board further understood and includes as part of this Plan its' understanding that if a Croff shareholder wishes to dissent, the proxy materials should clearly describe that any such shareholder should not vote upon or approve the balance of the Plan dealing with the corporate division, asset transfer and the termination of the preferred "B" shares.
 Thereafter, dissenting shareholders may elect to exercise their dissenting shareholder rights for cash which would be paid by Croff within the prescribed time limits and manner under Utah law.
-Should any shareholder not agree to the valuation of the preferred "B" and/or common shares determined by the Board, as described above, the shareholder package will describe their right to proffer an alternative valuation and the right of Croff to either accept and reject such alternative valuation and with an ultimate right to seek judicial determination concerning valuation of the shares.
+Should any shareholder not agree to the valuation of the preferred "B" and/or common shares determined by the Board, as described above, the shareholder package will describe their right to proffer an alternative valuation and the right of the Croff to either accept and reject such alternative valuation and with an ultimate right to seek judicial determination concerning valuation of the shares.
 All of these provisions will be set-out in the dissenting shareholder packet and also include the required provisions under the Utah Code to be attached.
 The Board has determined, as part of the Plan, that the president of the company in consultation with legal counsel may prepare the dissenting shareholder package as part of the proxy process without further direct Board review, so long as prepared and distributed in accordance with this Plan.

-3.0 Preferred"B" Redemption Rights and Procedures.
+3.0 Preferred "B" Redemption Rights and Procedures.

 As part of the Plan, the Board has determined that the proxy materials will contain a notice and request for preferred "B" shareholders to return their restricted cancelled preferred "B" shares, if not exercising dissenting shareholder rights, in exchange for the Croff Oil restricted common shares.
 The common shares will be restricted as they will not be subject to any registration and are believed by the Board, upon consultation with its legal counsel, to be issued pursuant to this reorganization as shares exempt from registration under federal and state law.
-All preferred "B" shareholders, not exercising dissenter's rights will receive the Croff Oil common shares, since the preferred "B" shares will be cancelled.
 Any preferred "B" shares, after the closing of the Plan of Reorganization, shall be exchanged one-to-one without cost to shareholders for restricted common shares of Croff Oil.
-Croff Oil will seek to find all "lost" or shareholders, or shareholders without valid addresses during the next two years.
 However, if "B" preferred shares are not received within a period as prescribed by Utah law for "lost and abandoned" property (generally being a period of five (5) years); Croff may then tender any remaining preferred "B" redemption rights and resulting common shares of Croff Oil to the State of Utah for further notice to shareholders and potential escheat to the State of Utah.
 A general notice and description of this process as part of the proxy statement, shall be to be mailed to all shareholders of record, but will not require any further or subsequent notice to shareholders who cannot be found based upon the current official shareholder (common and preferred "B" lists) of Croff as employed for the proxy solicitation.
 Reasonable efforts, using online search firms, to find such shareholders will continue, until there is sufficient evidence of not less than two non-deliveries to any shareholder of Croff.

-4.0 Adoptionof and Implementation the Plan.
+4.0 Adoption of and Implementation the Plan.